loociano/tamatown/README.md

 ## Notes

-SWF files were decompiled with [JPEXS Free Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler).
+I decompiled the SWF files that the Wayback Machine preserved with [JPEXS Free Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler).
+It's a powerful open-source tool, way superior to other commercial options in my opinion.

 ##### Disclaimer